The Obelisk simulation: galaxies contribute more than AGN to HI reionization of protoclusters: The simulation

-In the HR region, the initial mesh is refined up to a spatial resolution of $\Delta x \simeq 35\,\mbox{ckpc}$ (equivalent to $4096^3$, or an initial grid level $\ell_{\rm min,HR} = 12$), and a passive refinement scalar is set to a value of $1$ within that region.
-We only allow refinement where the value of this refinement scalar exceeds $0.01$, effectively ensuring that only the initial HR region is adaptively refined throughout its collapse.
-Within this region, we allow for ten extra levels of refinement, up to a maximal spatial resolution of $\Delta x \simeq 35\,\mbox{pc}$ varying within a factor of two depending on the redshift.
-Our refinement criterion follows the standard \ramses quasi-Lagrangian approach: a cell is selected for refinement if $\rho_{\rm DM} \Delta x^3 + (\Omega_{\rm DM}/\Omega_b)\rho_{\rm gas} \Delta x^3+ (\Omega_{\rm DM}/\Omega_b) \rho_* \Delta x^3 > 8\ M_{\rm DM,HR}$, where $\rho_{\rm DM}$, $\rho_{\rm gas}$ and $\rho_*$ are the DM, gas and stellar densities in the cell, respectively.
-In a DM-only run, this would refine a cell as soon as it contains at least 8 high-resolution DM particles.
-Note that cells hosting sink particles and the associated clouds (see Sect.~\ref{sec:subgrid-bh}) are always maximally refined.
-In order to keep the \emph{physical} resolution constant over the course of the simulation (the box has a constant \emph{comoving} size), we only permit a new level of refinement when the expansion scale factor doubles (in our case, $a_{\rm exp} = 0.1$ and $0.2$).
-While this is known to induce a small temporary increase of the star formation \citep[e.g.][]{Snaith2018}, it ensures that the physical subgrid models that have been derived with a specific physical resolution in mind are always used at the appropriate scale.
+In the high-resolution region, the initial mesh was refined up to a spatial resolution of $\Delta x \simeq 35\,\mbox{ckpc}$ (equivalent to $4096^3$, or an initial grid level $\ell_{\rm min,HR} = 12$), and a passive refinement scalar was set to a value of $1$ within that region.
+We only allowed refinement where the value of this refinement scalar exceeds $0.01$, effectively ensuring that only the initial high-resolution region was adaptively refined throughout its collapse.
+Within this region, we allowed for ten extra levels of refinement, up to a maximal spatial resolution of $\Delta x \simeq 35\,\mbox{pc}$ varying within a factor of two depending on the redshift.
+Our refinement criterion follows the standard \ramses quasi-Lagrangian approach: A cell is selected for refinement if $\rho_{\rm DM} \Delta x^3 + (\Omega_{\rm DM}/\Omega_b)\rho_{\rm gas} \Delta x^3+ (\Omega_{\rm DM}/\Omega_b) \rho_* \Delta x^3 > 8\ M_{\rm DM,HR}$, where $\rho_{\rm DM}$, $\rho_{\rm gas}$ and $\rho_*$ are the DM, gas and stellar densities in the cell, respectively.
+In a DM-only run, this would refine a cell as soon as it contains at least eight high-resolution DM particles.
+We note that cells hosting sink particles and the associated clouds (see Sect.~\ref{sec:subgrid-bh}) are always maximally refined.
+In order to keep the physical resolution constant over the course of the simulation (the box has a constant comoving size), we only permitted a new level of refinement when the expansion scale factor doubles (in our case, $a_{\rm exp} = 0.1$ and $0.2$).
+While this is known to induce a small temporary increase in the star formation \citep[e.g.][]{Snaith2018}, it ensures that the physical subgrid models that have been derived with a specific physical resolution in mind are always used at the appropriate scale.